FarmBot/Farmbot-Web-App/README.md

 # Q: Do I need this?

 This repository is intended for *software developers* who wish to modify the [Farmbot Web App](http://my.farmbot.io/). **If you are not a developer**, you are highly encouraged to use [the publicly available web app](http://my.farmbot.io/).
-Running a server is a non-trivial task which will require an intermediate background in Ruby, SQL and Linux system administration.
+Running a server is *a non-trivial task with security implications*.
+It requires an intermediate background in Ruby, SQL and Linux system administration.

 If you are a developer interested in contributing or would like to provision your own server, you are in the right place.

 # Q: What is the Farmbot Web App?

-This repo contains FarmBot's web based user interface, as well as a RESTful JSON API.
+This repo contains FarmBot's web based user interface, a RESTful JSON API and a Dockerized MQTT server.
 The API stores data such as user account information, plant data, authorization tokens and a variety of other resources.
+The MQTT server facilitates realtime messaging from the browser to the device.

 # Q: Can I see some example API requests?